jumpalottahigh/mws-restaurant-stage-1/README.md

 ---

-This repo aims to satisfy the criteria for the stage one project of the Udacity Mobile Web Specialist course.
+This repo aims to satisfy the criteria for solutions for stage one, two and three of the Udacity Mobile Web Specialist course project.

 A fresh preview of the app is available at: [https://ecstatic-ptolemy-c60052.netlify.com/](https://ecstatic-ptolemy-c60052.netlify.com/)